Twins tie team record with 8 homers in 16-7 win over Angels

 TRAINER’S ROOM

-Twins: DH Nelson Cruz (left wrist sprain) returned to Minneapolis.
-He is eligible to come off the injured list on Friday but manager Rocco Baldelli said they are still seeing how he is doing swinging during batting practice.
+Twins: Kepler bruised his right knee when he hit the wall while chasing Goodwin’s home run in the ninth inning.
+Baldelli though didn’t think it was serious. ...
+DH Nelson Cruz (left wrist sprain) returned to Minneapolis.
+He is eligible to come off the injured list on Friday but Baldelli said they are still seeing how he is doing swinging during batting practice.

 Angels: SS Andrelton Simmons (left ankle sprain) saw a foot and ankle specialist Wednesday and expects to remain in a walking boot for at least two weeks. .
 LHP Andrew Heaney (elbow) had a bullpen session before Thursday’s game and could make his season debut Sunday.